-We may fail to meet the continued listing requirements of the NASDAQ, which could cause our ADS to be delisted.
+We may fail to meet the continued listing requirements of NASDAQ, which could cause our ADSs to be delisted.

-Pursuant to the listing requirements of the NASDAQ, if a company's share price is below \$1.00 per share for 30 consecutive trading days, NASDAQ will notify the company that it is no longer in compliance with the NASDAQ continued listing qualifications.
-If a company is not in compliance with the minimum bid price rule, the company will have 180 calendar days to regain compliance.
-If the company does not regain the compliance within the initial 180 days, the company may be eligible for an additional 180-day period as set forth in NASDAQ listing rule 5810(c)(3)(A).
-The company may regain compliance if the bid price of its shares closes at \$1.00 per share or more for a minimum of ten consecutive business days at any time during the cure period.
+Pursuant to the listing requirements of NASDAQ, if a Company's share price is below \$1.00 per share for 30 consecutive trading days, NASDAQ will notify the Company that it is no longer in compliance with NASDAQ continued listing qualifications.
+If a Company is not in compliance with the minimum bid price rule, the Company will have 180 calendar days to regain compliance.
+If the Company does not regain the compliance within the initial 180 days, the Company may be eligible for an additional 180-day period as set forth in NASDAQ listing rule 5810(c)(3) (A).
+The Company may regain compliance if the bid price of its shares closes at \$1.00 per share or more for a minimum of ten consecutive business days at any time during the cure period.